 Sex scandals are as American as (sticking your wiener in an) apple pie.
 (Or should we say your Anthony Weiner?)
 The really unforgettable scandals leave us with a particular phrase or image burned into our brains.
-We could be a hundred years old and senile and we will still be able to recall Lorena Bobbitt tossing her husband’s penis out the car window; Clarence Thomas asking Anita Hill about a pubic hair on a coke can; and an astronaut driving hundreds of miles in a diaper to confront the lover who spurned her.
+We could be a hundred years old and senile and we will still be able to recall Lorena Bobbitt tossing her husband’s penis out the car window which sounds like a sex scene from sites similar to Bro XXX; Clarence Thomas asking Anita Hill about a pubic hair on a coke can; and an astronaut driving hundreds of miles in a diaper to confront the lover who spurned her.
 Here are our nominations for the top ten sex scandals in this nation’s history, organized by the categories in which these events most often seem to occur.
 God bless (or should we say God save) America!

 10. SPORTS: The Yankee Swap